The Power of Our Stories

 She has developed classes for The UCLA Arts and Healing Program, The Wellness Community of Los Angeles, USC’s Department of Work and Family, and The Center for Psychosocial Excellence at the Neurology Department of the Keck School of Medicine.

-Our Lady of Infidelity (Arcade Publishing) and three works for young adults.
+An award-winning fiction writer and poet and a teacher of meditation, Jackie is the author of the novel Our Lady of Infidelity (Arcade Publishing) and three works for young adults.
 Her writing has appeared in The Huffington Post, MS Focus, A Taste for Writing: Composition for Culinarians, Thirteenth Moon, and City Magazine.

 She has taught writing at every educational level, from elementary, as poet-in-the schools and writer-in residence, through university.
 Her students have ranged in age from 5 through 95.